 - Intangible Personal Property

 - Tangible Property

 Making a list of all your valuable assets will help ensure that you do not leave out anything significant.
-Your estate planning attorney should go over all of your property to determine which of it can and should be distributed by will.
+Our New Jersey will lawyers will go over all of your property to determine which of it can and should be distributed by will.

 Real property includes any real estate you own, such as your home, farmland, or buildings.
-You can pass your real property to beneficiaries through a will, but you’ll want to discuss this with an estate planning attorney first, as there may be better alternatives for passing property to beneficiaries, such as using a trust.
+You can pass your real property to beneficiaries through a will, but you’ll want to discuss this with our New Jersey will lawyers first, as there may be better alternatives for passing property to beneficiaries, such as using a trust.